-- Mine data to find trends and patterns and summarise the data
+- Find trends and patterns and summarize the data.

-- Generate actionable insights, find new ways to enhance the overall productivity of the industry
+- Generate actionable insights and find new ways to enhance the overall productivity of the industry.

 The salary package typically offered to a data mining specialist as per payscale.com is around $62,225 per year.
-You can take up any roles like data mining analyst, web analytics manager, data mining analyst, director, etc. At the highest level (director of analytics), you will be paid about 94k-115k approximately.
+You can take up roles like data mining analyst, web analytics manager, and director of analytics.
+At the highest level (director of analytics), you will be paid about 94k-115k USD approximately.

 Pros and Cons of Data Mining

-- Understanding customer behavior and habits, personalizing content for them
+- Understanding customer behavior and habits, and serve personalized content based on the same.